asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

----
+!!! note

-**Note:**  The following NAPTR tests may have a flaw in them.
+    The following NAPTR tests may have a flaw in them.
 From RFC 3263 section 4.1:

     'If a SIP proxy, redirect server, or registrar is to be contacted through the lookup of NAPTR records, there MUST be at least three records - one with a "SIP+D2T" service field, one with a "SIP+D2U" service field, and one with a "SIPS+D2T" service field.'

     Many of the NAPTR tests below do NOT have three records.
 The problems I have with this snippet are:

     * It is not clear who this "MUST" language is directed to.
 Is this directed at nameservers that serve the NAPTR records, or is this aimed at SIP clients that look up the NAPTR records?
 My interpretation is that this restriction applies to those who are populating the DNS servers.
 We take the approach that as a SIP client, if not all three records exist, then we do not automatically consider the NAPTR lookup to have failed, and we will work with what we've been given.
     * How are we supposed to know whether the entity we are contacting is a proxy, redirect server, or registrar?
 When sending a REGISTER, we might infer that we are contacting a registrar.
 For other types of requests, we have no idea what type of SIP entity we will be contacting.
 This reinforces my belief that this statement is directed towards the people that add the NAPTR records to DNS and that clients should be prepared to handle whatever SIP NAPTR records it gets from a lookup.

     So as far as these tests are concerned, since they involve placing outbound calls to simulated phones, we're technically not in violation by not providing the required three NAPTR records.
 But even if the tests were testing outbound registrations, the client behavior described in these tests would be the same, even if the required NAPTR records are not present in the lookup.

----
+[//]: # (end-note)

 Nominal Tests